-I almost like these brownies even better on day 2.
+To Make Ahead: I almost like these brownies even better the second day.
 Something about the way the flavors blend together and settle after several hours makes them even more irresistible.
 I also feel like they’re a little less “rich” on day two, and they are easier to cut.
 But, it may be hard to wait that long, so feel free to dig in right away.
 The frosting can be made up to 2 weeks in advance, stored in an airtight container in the fridge.

 - 1/2 cup butter , softened

 - 1 1/2 cups all-purpose flour